LBH3/lbh3.org/CONTRIBUTING.md

 ![Screenshot of the 2017 This Week in Hash History folder on GitHub](CONTRIBUTING/this-week-in-hash-history/1.png)

 ### 2. Click the **Upload files** button and you’ll be able to select the file:

+Make sure the file’s name is the date, e.g. `03-05.pdf` for the March 5th This Week in Hash History.

 ![Screenshot of the folder upload screen on GitHub](CONTRIBUTING/this-week-in-hash-history/2.png)